anrichter2/social-network-api/README.md

 ## Installation

 You will need to open the terminal and run npm install to load in all necessary dependencies.
-Then run the command npm run seed to create and seed the database with a couple users and a thought.
+Then run the command npm run seed to create and seed the database with a couple users and thoughts.
 Once that is done the application should be ready to run.

 ## Usage